giantswarm/docs/src/content/overview/architecture/authentication/_index.md

 ### Authentication: Workload Cluster

-For workload cluster - where you run your applications - we don't enforce any specific OpenID Connect (OIDC) tool to enable single sign-on (SSO).
+For the workload cluster - where you run your applications - we don't enforce any specific OpenID Connect (OIDC) tool to enable single sign-on (SSO).
 However, if you wish to implement SSO for accessing your workload cluster, we provide a detailed guide on how to configure Dex for this purpose, you can follow our comprehensive guide: [Configure OIDC using Dex to access your clusters](https://docs.giantswarm.io/vintage/advanced/access-management/configure-dex-in-your-cluster/).

 ### Authorization: Workload Cluster

 We provide managed apps and tools designed to simplify and automate RBAC configuration for your workload cluster.

 One of the key tools we offer is the [rbac-bootstrap-app](https://github.com/giantswarm/rbac-bootstrap-app).
-This app allows you to create role bindings on workload cluster directly from the management cluster.
+This app allows you to create role bindings directly from the management cluster on the workload cluster.
 This centralized approach simplifies RBAC management across multiple clusters.

 When implementing authorization for your workload cluster, consider the following best practices: